King-Sonder-dev/ShrimpHack/README.md

 <img src="https://i.imgur.com/bvE4lcf.png" width="90%" />

 # Reason for Releasing this
-No point since im not gonna continue this goofware and not worth my time
+No point since im not gonna continue this goofware and this isnt worth my time

 </div>